UnSciPreneur/e2eBridge/README.md

 ### Configuring Kibana

+**Note:** Before configuring Kibana it might be necessary to actually import (some) data.
+Else certain fields are not available and some visualizations cannot be imported!

 Now we import the visualizations and dashboards over the web GUI.
 The config files can be found in `config/ethereum/visualizations.json` and `config/ethereum/dashboards.json`